nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Rationale
 As Tutor Tracker is an application to aid users in tracking their upcoming tuition appointments and schedules, our target users are secondary students.
-Like their school's timetable, we wish to present their personal tuition timetable to them.
+Similar to their school's timetable, we wish to present their personal tuition appointments and schedules as a timetable.

 #### Implementation
-The current implementation of the timetable view makes use of the list of appointments and schedules from the ModelManager.
+The current implementation of the timetable view retrieve the list of appointments and schedules from the `ModelManager`.
-The schedule view will display appointments from Monday to Sunday using JavaFx's GridPane.
+The timetable view will display appointments and schedules timeslots from Monday to Sunday using JavaFx's GridPane.
-Each row would consist of all appointments & schedules of a specific day, and the duration of an appointment or schedule would correspond to the number of columns taken up by an event.
+Each row would consist of all appointments & schedules of a specific day.
+The duration of an appointment or schedule would correspond to the number of columns.
 The date of an appointment will be indicated using the first column of the grid.

 When the user enters the `timetable` command to open the timetable window, the user input command undergoes the same command parsing as described in